Mental Health Literacy in Schools

 Curriculum, Teaching and Learning

-This presentation from HPEPH provides a general overview of mental health, signs to watch for, seeking help, staying well and coping with stress.
+- Mental Health and You Presentation Grades 9-12 This presentation from HPEPH provides a general overview of mental health, signs to watch for, seeking help, staying well and coping with stress.
 Teachers who wish to have a Public Health Nurse provide this presentation to their class may send an email to healthyschools@hpeph.ca.
 HPEPH will follow up to arrange a presentation.

 School and Classroom Leadership

-School Leaders Section (SMHO)
+School Administrators Section (SMHO)

 Educator Section (SMHO)